Herbert Grönemeyer discography

-The discography of German singer Herbert Grönemeyer counts 15 studio albums, five live albums, as well as two compilations, six video albums and 40 singles.
+German singer Herbert Grönemeyer has released 17 studio albums, five live albums, as well as two compilations, six video albums and 40 singles.
 According to Bundesverband Musikindustrie, Grönemeyer is the best-selling artist in Germany, with over 18 million records sold.
 IFPI Austria lists sales of more than one million records, while the singer sold more than 650,000 records in Switzerland, according to IFPI Switzerland.